Holy Orders - Ministerial Priesthood

 Each type of priesthood is a sharing in the priesthood of Christ.
 And both types are related to each other.
 But there is a basic difference between them.
 In the Eucharistic sacrifice, the ordained priest acts “in the person of Christ” and offers the sacrifice to God in the name of all, and the people join with the priest in that offering.
 The two roles of priest and people go together.
 Priests share in Christ’s ministry by preaching his gospel, doing all in their power to bring their people to Christian maturity.
 They baptize, give absolution in the sacrament of penance, and act as the Church’s witness in the sacraments of matrimony and anointing of the sick.
 Priests celebrate the Eucharist, which is “the center of the assembly of the faithful over which the priest presides”.
 All priests are united in the single goal of building up Christ’s Body.
 In addition to bishops and priests deacons also have a special sharing in the sacrament of holy orders.

 Preparation For Holy Orders

-If you discern in your faith life a calling to serve the Church as a priest or a deacon, please contact Father Peter Clifford to further explore the call of God in your life, or call the parish office 585-248-5993 to schedule to meet with Father Peter.
+If you discern in your faith life a calling to serve the Church as a priest or a deacon, please contact Fr.
+Peter Clifford to further explore the call of God in your life, or call the parish office 585-248-5993 to schedule to meet with Fr.
+Peter.

 Courier photo by Jeff Witherow